 - 1 tsp. vanilla

 - food coloring

 Make the best sugar cookie icing that dries when it cools using these easy stove top instructions.
 First, melt 1 tbsp. butter in a medium sauce pan over medium heat.
-Once melted, mix in enough powered sugar to make a paste.
+Once the butter is melted, turn the heat down to low.
+Mix in enough powered sugar to make a paste.
 Add 2 tbsp. milk and 1 tsp. vanilla.
 Stir in the rest of the powdered sugar until smooth.

-This is where you can experiment a bit.
+This step is where you can experiment a bit.
 If you need to make a larger quantity of sugar cookie icing, you can add several more cups of powered sugar and more spoonfuls of milk until you’ve made enough icing.
 More powered sugar will make the icing thicker and more milk will make the icing thinner.
-Once you have enough sugar cooking icing at the right thickness, turn off the heat and stir in the food coloring.
+Keep the icing on low heat as you mix it, because it will start to harden as it cools.
+Once you’ve mixed up enough sugar cooking icing at the right thickness, stir in the food coloring.

-If making several colors, divide the white sugar cookie icing into separate ramekins.
-Mix a different color of food coloring into each ramekin of icing.
-If the sugar cookie icing starts getting stiff and you need to make it thinner, you can reheat the icing in the microwave for 5 seconds at a time.
+If you’d like to make several colors of icing, divide the white sugar cookie icing into separate bowls.
+Mix a different color of food coloring into each bowl of icing.
+If the sugar cookie icing start to get stiff and you want to make it thinner, you can reheat the icing in the microwave for 5 seconds at a time.

 DIY Easy to Use Sugar Cookie Icing Bags

 Make your own throw-away icing bags!
 Use this innovative method for creating intricate icing designs.
 First, spoon the warm sugar cookie icing into a sandwich bag and twist the opening closed, allowing extra air out first.